-While we currently have sufficient cash to make scheduled interest payments, in the future WMG Holdings Corp. ("Holdings"), our immediate subsidiary, also may rely on our indirect subsidiary WMG Acquisition Corp. ("Acquisition Corp.") and its subsidiaries to make payments on its borrowings.
-If Acquisition Corp. does not dividend funds to Holdings in an amount sufficient to make such payments, Holdings may default under the indenture governing its borrowings, which would result in all such notes becoming due and payable.
-Because Acquisition Corp.'s debt agreements have covenants that limit its ability to make payments to Holdings, Holdings may not have access to funds in an amount sufficient to service its indebtedness.
+While Parent currently has sufficient cash to make scheduled interest payments in the future, Holdings, our immediate parent company, also may be relying on us and our subsidiaries to make payments on its borrowings.
+If we do not dividend funds to Holdings in an amount sufficient to make such payments, Holdings may default under the indenture governing its borrowings, which would result in all such notes becoming due and payable.
+Because our debt agreements have covenants that limit our ability to make payments to Holdings, Holdings may not have access to funds in an amount sufficient to service its indebtedness.